 .IMZ files are compressed WinImage files.
 Most emulators or disk tools don't support these.
 WinImage will open and convert them.
 These are technically just "Zip" files, a Zip utility will also extract the stored "IMA" image.

 Please note that USB floppy drives will only write 720K and 1.44MB floppy disk images.
 Some USB floppy drives fail to support 720k like they are supposed to.
 When purchasing a USB floppy drive, make sure it supports 720k low density.

 You can write Macintosh 1.44mb floppy disk images using a normal PC or USB floppy drive.
 400K/800k images, however require special hardware.

 Macintosh 400K/800k images on WinWorld are in .IMG/.IMA/.DSK raw sector format.
 These are primarily intended for use with emulators.
+A normal PC floppy controller can not write these.
 It is possible to write these to a floppy disk using a Kryoflux device.
 For more information, see the Kryoflux forum post on How to Write a Mac 400/800K sector image using a Kryoflux

 IMD files are ImageDisk floppy disk images.
 Use the ImageDisk utility to write these.
 ImageDisk requires an IBM PC compatible running DOS or Win9x.

 On Winworld, ImageDisk files are used for non-DOS disks and MS/PC-DOS 1.x formatted disks.
 It also duplicates some primitive copy protection schemes.